pkking/quick-mirror-openeuler/README.rst

 new and updated files, deletes files and directories which no longer exist on the server, and passes one combined list to rsync via --files-from.
 Because all modules are copied together, hardlinks between modules will be copied as hardlinks.
+Files and directories which no longer exist on the server are deleted after the copy has completed, similar to the ``--delete-delay`` option to ``rsync``.

 The speed improvements can be extraordinary.
+Just the "receiving file list" phase of a mirror of ``fedora-buffet`` can take over ten hours and places a huge load on the host from which you're downloading.
+With this script it takes six seconds.

 Installation
 ------------